 While this process requires a considerable time investment, your HR department can easily get started using a generic competency dictionary, which can then be passed on to senior management and board members for customization to a specific role within the company.
 You can also call on competency modeling experts to help you build a sustainable model for your needs.

 Companies often overlook the importance of objective competency models in the succession planning process.
 After all, they know what leadership looks like, and will be able to recognize successors without having to rely on a list of descriptors.
 But this subjective way of identifying leaders can deter change and stump future growth, as it is human nature to tend to seek people who are like us.
 In other words, foregoing objectivity is a great strategy to maintain status quo and preserve current leaders’ shortcomings.

 On the other hand, relying on the board to make that decision means short-listing replacements based on past performance – in a different role, no less.
 Considering that board members rarely have a chance to interact with entry or mid-level employees, they often find themselves in a position where they must bank on employees’ track records to make a decision.
 This backdated assessment of candidates’ future potential may appear as objective as can be, but it provides very little insight as to how these individuals will perform in the future, in a different role, especially given the right development tools.
-We discuss this some more in a recent article on the cost-effectiveness of combining workforce management processes.

 Flexibility: Providing a roadmap to excellence

 Another great flaw of many succession plans is that the successor has to be ready now.
 Truth is, there is no way of knowing if a candidate is ready for the job, unless he/she gets a fair chance at proving that they possess the right competencies.
 At the very best, the candidate has demonstrated certain skills in his/her current job, under that role’s scope of constraints and responsibilities.
 But a true, viable successor is developed with this very purpose in mind.